Diverse market models of competing Brownian particles with splits and mergers: Informal construction and main results

-Suppose now that a small investor, whose actions cannot influence asset prices, starts with initial capital \$1 and invests in the stock market according to a portfolio rule $\pi (\cdot)$.
-The corresponding {\it wealth process} $\,V^{\pi} (\cdot)= \{V^{\pi}(t), \ 0 \le t < \infty \}\,$ takes then values in $\, (0, \infty) $, satisfies
+Suppose now that a small investor, whose actions cannot influence asset prices, starts with initial capital \$1 and invests in the stock market according to a portfolio rule $\pi(\cdot)$.
+The corresponding \textit{wealth process} $ V^{\pi} (\cdot)= \{V^{\pi}(t), 0 \le t < \infty\} $ takes then values in $ (0, \infty) $, satisfies

-and is not affected when the number of companies changes, i.e., when the counting process $ \,\CN(\cdot)\, $ jumps.
-For a derivation of \eqref{wealth} with a fixed number of companies, see for instance \cite[p.6]{F2002}.
+and is not affected when the number of companies changes, that is, when the counting process $ \CN(\cdot) $ jumps.
+For a derivation of \eqref{wealth} with a fixed number of companies, see, for instance, \cite{F2002}, page 6.